T-Shirt Quilt 2.0

 This slideshow requires JavaScript.

 What a crazy month!
 Looking back, I’m so glad I documented it.
 After the month we had, we’re really looking forward to a great new year.
-I hope your holidays were wonderful and if you need help getting all those pictures organized and into albums, click on over to WendyAmato.com and get in touch with me – I’d be happy to help!
+I hope your holidays were wonderful!

 Posted in Projects to try | Leave a comment